alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 - model registration
 - deploy to the compute resources (ACI, AKS)

 With new data coming in, we follow same process with new data (we call it test dataset).
-Once outcome came out, model validation(with model accuracy) will be conducted and re
+Once outcome came out, model validation(with model accuracy) will be conducted and retrain the model while keeping changing the parameter set(variable) with different values until the model reach certain level of accuracy.

 ![](https://github.com/rnlduaeo/alibaba/blob/master/4.JPG?raw=true)